On June 12, 1963, WWII veteran Medgar Evers was murdered in the driveway outside his home in Jackson, Mississippi.

 Upon returning home, the initial “fight” for Evers was to register to vote.
 For Evers voting was an affirmation of citizenship.
 Accordingly, in the summer of 1946, along with his brother, Charles, and several other black veterans, Evers registered to vote at the Decatur city hall.
 But on election day, the veterans were prevented by angry whites from casting their ballots.
 The experience only deepened Evers’s conviction that the status quo in Mississippi had to change.
 Continue reading.

-Introducing students to Medgar Evers’ life and legacy.
+An introductory lesson for middle and high school students on Medgar Evers’ life and legacy.

 Below are links to the Veterans of the Southern Freedom Movement and other websites with descriptions of some key organizing and advocacy efforts by Medgar Evers.
 These provide an introduction to the wide range of issues and tactics addressed by Medgar Evers and the southern freedom movement at the time.